 - Constantly seeking approval from parents, teachers or friends

 Anxiety can be a normal part of your child’s growth and development.
 Some anxiety can be motivating and help your child to avoid danger.
 At 5-8 years of age it is normal for your child to worry about germs, illness, natural disasters, and school.

 Anxiety can also have negative effects.
 To help determine what is normal and what is not normal, consider if the anxiety is impacting your child’s daily functioning.
-For example, does the anxiety prevent him or her from participating in daily activities at school?
-Is it impacting his or her ability to build and maintain relationships?
+For example, does the anxiety prevent them from participating in daily activities at school?
+Is it impacting their ability to build and maintain relationships?
 If the answer is yes, be aware of your child’s needs and symptoms.
 Help your child cope and manage the anxiety.

 Helping your child cope

 Your goal shouldn’t be to eliminate the anxiety, but to help your child manage it.
-Use the following strategies to help your child cope with his or her anxiety.
+Use the following strategies to help your child cope with their anxiety.

 - Personalize.
 Label the anxiety and give it a name.
 Personalizing it makes the anxiety feel less scary and more controllable.
-Also, have your child draw pictures or write about his or her anxiety.
+Also, have your child draw pictures or write about their anxiety.

 - Acknowledge.
 Your first step should be to acknowledge and respect your child’s feelings.
-Be encouraging so your child feels he or she can face fears.
+Be encouraging so your child feels they can face fears.

 - Talk.
-Talk through your child’s worries and distress with him or her.
-How might he or she handle it in the future?
+Talk through your child’s worries and distress with them.
+How might they handle it in the future?
 Be present and offer support in the tough times.

 How do I seek help?

 If you think your child needs more support, talk to your primary care provider or pediatrician first.
-He or she will help to get other services arranged if needed.
+They will help to get other services arranged if needed.

 - When media changes adolescent moods & anxiety